 7. Take a trip to Palm Cove

-It’ll take you 40 minutes or so to drive to Palm Cove, if you have a day to spare it’s a lovely drive and worth it.
+It’ll take you 40 minutes or so to drive to Palm Cove if you have a day to spare it’s a lovely drive and worth it.
 Snap a few photos of the iconic palm trees, laze around the beach, make yourself at home in a hammock or get cosy in a cafe for lunch.
 It’s a really lovely place and a nice spot to spend a day swimming, eating and relaxing.
 Find out more about Palm Cove here.

 8. Go to the Trinity Bay Lookout

-One of the most famous lookout spots in Queensland, Trinity Bay Lookout is surprisingly space of tourists.
+One of the most famous lookout spots in Queensland, Trinity Bay Lookout is surprisingly void of tourists.
 I don’t know how or why, but every time I go there I seem to be the only one.
 If you’re into fitness, you can walk up the hill to get to the lookout, from Rex Smeal Park.
-It’s an easy enough walk, along bitumen, but at the top you get treated to some fantastic views of Trinity Bay.
+It’s an easy enough walk, along bitumen, but at the top, you get treated to some fantastic views of Trinity Bay.
 Find the Trinity Bay Lookout here.

 A great thing about Queensland weather, especially Tropical North Queensland, is taking advantage of outdoor dining.
-At Chilli’s you’ll find yourself spoiled with a large outdoor eating area, complete with cool picnic-style and dining tables, strings of festival lights and cool music.
+At Chilli’s, you’ll find yourself spoiled with a large outdoor eating area, complete with cool picnic-style and dining tables, strings of festival lights and cool music.
 The food is really delicious, especially their pizzas.
 There are options for vegetarians and gluten-dodgers too.
 It’s kid-friendly, so if you despise small humans you should go after 8:30pm.
-Find Chilli’s here.
+Find Chilly’s here.

 10. Visit the Mossman Gorge